nammenam/neuromorphics/paper/thesis.typ

 The two most significant violations are:

 The Non-Locality of Data: In backpropagation, a synapse in the first layer changes its strength based on an error calculation that occurred at the very end of the network.
-In the brain, learning is widely believed to be local (Hebbian plasticity)—synapses change based only on the immediate activity of the two neurons they connect, not a global error signal.
+In the brain, learning is widely believed to be local (Hebbian plasticity)---synapses change based only on the immediate activity of the two neurons they connect, not a global error signal.

 The Weight Transport Problem: To calculate the error gradient backward, the algorithm requires the backward pass to use the exact same synaptic weights as the forward pass.
 In the brain, synapses are unidirectional chemical bridges; there is no known biological mechanism that allows a neuron to "read" the strength of a downstream synapse to calculate an error derivative.